20023136kelyan/dicode-software/README.md

 ### Frontend-Backend Communication

 The frontend uses vanilla JavaScript with fetch API to communicate with the Flask backend.
 No frameworks or build tools required.
+The backend serves `index.html`, `styles.css`, and `app.js` so the app is accessible at `http://localhost:8080/` when the server is running.

 ## Troubleshooting